Hosted Electronic Oral Health Records

-With funding through HRSA's HIT INNOVATIONS grant received in 2007, CHCA launched Electronic Oral Health Records (EOHR).
+With funding through HRSA's HIT INNOVATIONS grant, CHCA launched Electronic Oral Health Records (EOHR).
 The three-year innovations grant includes funding to assist with licensing, implementation, and initial server and storage acquisitions.
 CHCA is stretching each dollar to help build the infrastructure necessary to eventually support all members offering oral health services to their communities.

 Benefits of EOHR adoption are far reaching, impacting safety, quality, and cost effectiveness, while helping to improve health outcomes.
 EOHR, with its associated ancillary equipment and workflow enhancements decreases the amount of time required for pulling paper charts, tracking referrals to and from medical providers (along with associated exam reports and recommendations), and many other administrative tasks.
-The deployment of digital x-rays allows time used in capturing and developing dental x-rays, along with maintaining dark room chemicals and equipment, to be reallocated.
-The capacity to schedule more patients throughout clinic hours thanks to these time savings helps provide additional access to care without need for additional staffing or facility space.
+The deployment of digital x-rays allows time used in capturing and developing dental x-rays, along with costs for maintaining dark room chemicals and equipment, to be reallocated.
+The capacity to schedule more patients during clinic hours, thanks to these time savings, helps provide additional access to care without the need and cost of additional staffing or facility space.

 As with the Electronic Health Records system, CHCA has an interface from Practice Management (Medical Manager) for both demographics and appointment scheduling.